Trusted WordPress tutorials, when you need them most.

 How To Add Social Login To WordPress (The Easy Way)

-This not only saves time but also reduces hassle for your visitors.
-Plus, you’ll get access to their name and email address for future marketing.
+This saves time and reduces hassle for your visitors.
+Plus, with their permission, you can get access to their name and email address.

-In this article, we’ll show you how to add social logins to WordPress.
+We’ve spent some time investigating the best way to set this up.
+And in this guide, we’ll show you how to add social logins to WordPress.

 How to add social login to WordPress (the easy way)